Registering a tenancy

 - The name and PPS Number of each tenant

-- A description of the dwelling (for example, a 2-reception, 3-bedroom semi-detached house)
+- A description of the property (for example, a 2-reception, 3-bedroom semi-detached house)

 - The date the tenancy started

-- The rent and how often it is payable
+- The rent and how often it is paid

-- The local authority area the dwelling is located in
+- The local authority area the property is located in

 - The term of the lease if it is a fixed-term lease